1224harsh/Wafer-Fault-Detection/README.md

 Apart from training files, we also require a "schema" file from the client, which contains all the relevant information about the training files such as:
 Name of the files, Length of Date value in FileName, Length of Time value in FileName, Number of Columns, Name of the Columns, and their datatype.

-## Data Validation -

-In this step, we perform different sets of validation on the given set of training files.
-Name Validation- We validate the name of the files based on the given name in the schema file.
-We have created a regex pattern as per the name given in the schema file to use for validation.
-After validating the pattern in the name, we check for the length of date in the file name as well as the length of time in the file name.
-If all the values are as per requirement, we move such files to "Good_Data_Folder" else we move such files to "Bad_Data_Folder."

- Number of Columns - We validate the number of columns present in the files, and if it doesn't match with the value given in the schema file, then the file is moved to "Bad_Data_Folder."

- Name of Columns - The name of the columns is validated and should be the same as given in the schema file.
-If not, then the file is moved to "Bad_Data_Folder".

-The datatype of columns - The datatype of columns is given in the schema file.
-This is validated when we insert the files into Database.
-If the datatype is wrong, then the file is moved to "Bad_Data_Folder".

-Null values in columns - If any of the columns in a file have all the values as NULL or missing, we discard such a file and move it to "Bad_Data_Folder".

 ## Model Training -

 1) Data Export from Db - The data in a stored database is exported as a CSV file to be used for model training.